Mari0: Gameplay

 The core game of Mari0 plays directly from the 8-bit Super Mario Bros.
 2D platform game, where the player controls Mario via the keyboard, running and jumping through levels, avoiding or jumping on enemies to defeat them, while collecting coins to earn points towards their score.
 The game adds the concept of the "portal gun" from the Portal series; the player can click with the mouse device on two separate surfaces on the level to create a portal between them.
 This can be used for a number of gameplay options, often using vertical momentum entering one portal to "fling" the Mario character horizontally out of the other portal, but will also affect enemies and other game elements in similar manners.

+The game features 2 main level packs: the original Super Mario Bros. levels and a level pack containing puzzles involving the portal system.
+The game also has multiple built-in DLC levels created by fans of the game.

 The core game uses the level designs from the original Super Mario Bros. as well as sets of test chambers inspired by Portals Aperture Science.
 A level editor, along with different graphic sets and shaders, are provided to create new content.
 Up to four players can cooperatively play in the game.